 In 2009, Messrs.
 Belda, McLane, Christopher and Wieser participated in the Alcoa Retirement Plan.
 The Alcoa Retirement Plan is a funded, tax-qualified, non-contributory defined benefit pension plan that covers a majority of U.S. salaried employees.
 Benefits under the plan are based upon years of service and final average earnings.
 Final average earnings include salary plus 100% of annual cash incentive, and are calculated using the average of the highest five of the last ten years of earnings.
 The Alcoa Retirement Plan reflects limits imposed by the tax code.
 The limit for 2009 compensation was \$245,000.
-The base benefit payable at age 65 is 1.1% of final average earnings up to the social security covered compensation limit plus 1.475% of final average earnings above the social security covered compensation limit, times years of service.
+The base benefit payable at age 65 is 1.1% of final average earnings up to the social security covered compensation limit, times years of service.
 Benefits are payable as a single life annuity, a reduced 50% joint and survivor annuity, or a reduced 75% joint and survivor annuity upon retirement.
 At December 31, 2009, Messrs.
 McLane and Christopher were eligible to retire with an unreduced normal retirement benefit under the applicable rules of the Alcoa Retirement Plan because they have at least 30 years of service.
 Mr. Belda retired effective August 1, 2009.